 - Incomplete emptying of the bladder.

-Symptoms can fluctuate in nature and severity.
+Symptoms can vary in nature and severity.
 Some men may have no symptoms at all, while for others, symptoms may be very problematic.
 An enlarged prostate, if severe, can also lead to:

 - Back up of urine into the kidneys